rpgayatri/TOLEARN/hoisting/README.md

 // this gives an output of undefined
 // why undefined ? not an error , the obvious question is why not error because it doesn't exists yet.
 // Well in javascript variables that are defined are hoisted on top without a value
-// javascript takes all the variable definitions and put them on first but without as value so they are initialized as undefined.
+// javascript takes all the variable definitions and put them on first but without the value, they are initialized as undefined.

 ```